Green-Software-Foundation/if-db/manifests/if-docs-website/notes.md

 We first used the Github API to determine the storage size for the source code repository and the number of times the repository has been cloned in the most recent month.
 IF has a plugin that calls this API, here: https://github.com/Green-Software-Foundation/if-github-plugin.

 The repository size value returned by the Github API plugin is in Megabytes.
 We first convert this to TB by multiplying by a factor of 0.000001.
-Then we multiply the size in Terabytes by a constant 1.2 W/TB for storage energy obtained from Cloud Carbon Footprint (https://www.cloudcarbonfootprint.org/docs/methodology/#storage) to yield power in Watts.
+Then we multiply the size in Terabytes by a constant 1.2 W/TB for storage energy obtained from Cloud Carbon Footprint (https://www.cloudcarbonfootprint.org/docs/methodology/#storage) to yield power in Watts (actually there is some conversion necessary because the CCF coeffcient is really in Wh/TBh, so we normalize for our observation duration).
 We then convert W into Wh by multiplying by the storage duration in hours, and into kWh by dividing by 1000.

 This yields the energy, in kWh, consumed by storing our source code on Github.

-## Netlify builds
+## Site builds

-We first looked at our Netlify stats to see how many times the website was built in the most recent month.
+We first checked how many times the website was built in the most recent month.

 We had to establish some heuristics to approximate the hardware used to build the site, in order to then estimate the energy.
+We struggled to find information specific to Github pages, so we use Netlify as an analog.

-As of 2022 netlify allow up to 8GB memory and 4 cpu cores to be allocated to a build: https://www.netlify.com/blog/up-to-40-faster-build-times/
+As of 2022 Netlify allow up to 8GB memory and 4 cpu cores to be allocated to a build: https://www.netlify.com/blog/up-to-40-faster-build-times/

 We don't know the proportion of these resources we actually use, but we can assume it's not all of it.

-Building the site on my local machine required 100% of 6 CPU cores for about 4 seconds, and 1.5% available meemory (32GB * 0.015 = 0.48 GB).
-Let's assume on a machine with 4 cores, it will run for 50% longer - i.e. 6 seconds using 4 CPUs at 100% utilization.
+Building the site on my local machine required 100% of ~5 CPU cores for about 5 seconds, and 1.2% available meemory (32GB * 0.012 = 0.34 GB).
+Let's assume on a machine with 4 cores, it will run for 20% longer - i.e. 6 seconds using 4 CPUs at 100% utilization.

 We can then work out the energy consumed during this process using the processor power curve.